nqoptik/computer_vision_basic/image_segmentation/README.md

-# Image segmentation by using graphcuts algorithm and watershed algorithm
+# Image segmentation by using grabcut algorithm and watershed algorithm
-Using graphcuts algorithm and wateshed algorithm to segment images.
+Using grabcut algorithm and wateshed algorithm to segment images.

 ## Build project
 Build project with cmake: